nhsb1/clipboardlogger/README.md

 # cxz/ccc (clipboardlogger)
 #
-Notetaking and Multi-Clipboard Management Tool for Windows (7/10).
+Notetaking and Multi-Clipboard Management Tool for Windows (7, and 10).

 Features
 -------